opoupeney/dfd/source/gsguide/first-app.rst

 Creating Your First App
 -----------------------

-Follow the steps below to create your first app:
+Follow the steps below to create your first app on Bluemix:

-1. Setting up your cloud tenant
-2. Exploring the Studio
+1. Exploring the Studio
-3. Creating API Services
+2. Creating API Services
-4. Creating Views
+3. Creating Views
-5. Creating Pages and Adding Views to a Page
+4. Creating Pages and Adding Views to a Page
-6. Build and Compile the App
+5. Build and Compile the App
-7. Deploy the App
+6. Deploy the App

 |

-**1. Setting up your Cloud a tenant**

-Multitenancy refers to a principle in software architecture where a single instance of the software (i.e DreamFace) runs on a server, serving multiple client-organizations (tenants).
-Multitenancy contrasts with multi-instance architectures where separate software instances (or hardware systems) operate on behalf of different client organizations.
-To simplify, many different clients-organizations can share the same mulitenant application and only one client-organization uses the software instance application.

-You can use the multitenancy in DreamFace to suit your infrastructure needs.
-For example, a tenant can represent:

-An environment (ex: dev, test, prod)
-A business unit (ex: marketing, sales, finance)
-An organization (ex: acme, durant)
-An application domain (ex: demo, crm, portal)

-For your first application we will use multitenancy to be an environment, for instance *dev*.

-When you log in to the DreamFace Console for the first time as Admin you have no tenants.

-Create a tenant called dev and give it a password.

-Each tenant has access to a dedicated DreamFace Studio.
-All applications created in this tenant and all of the components that make up the applications will be stored in a repository linked to this tenant and will be completely isolated.

-**2. Exploring the Studio**
+**1. Exploring the Studio**

-**3. Creating API Services**
+**2. Creating API Services**

-**4. Creating Views**
+**3. Creating Views**

-**5. Creating Pages and Adding Views to a Page**
+**4. Creating Pages and Adding Views to a Page**

-**6. Build and Compile the App**
+**5. Build and Compile the App**

-**7. Deploying the App**
+**6. Deploying the App**

 Getting Starting DreamFace Tutorial Series